docker-library/mysql/README.md

 ## `MYSQL_ROOT_HOST`

-By default, MySQL creates the 'root'@'localhost' command.
+By default, MySQL creates the 'root'@'localhost' account.
 This account can only be connected to from inside the container, requiring the use of the docker exec command as noted under `Connect to MySQL from the MySQL Command Line Client`.
 To allow connections from other hosts, set this environment variable.
 As an example, the value "172.17.0.1", which is the default Docker gateway IP, will allow connections from the Docker host machine.

 # Notes, Tips, Gotchas